Project F

 add a0, a0, a1 # a0 = a0 + a1

 Does this seem unnecessarily fiddly?
 If we always use the ra register for the return address, why do we need to provide it?
-And it’s not immediately obvious what the jump instructions are doing.
+Plus, it’s not immediately obvious what the purpose of these jump instructions is.

 Pseudoinstructions call and ret to the rescue!